UniversalDependencies/docs/_no-pos/DET.md

 **Possessive**

 Possessive determiners agree in gender and number with the noun the modify, their form varies depending on person.
-In Norwegian, possessive determiners usually precede their head noun, but may occur after the head noun when the noun is in the definite form, e.g. _bilen <b>hans<\b>_ "his car"
+In Norwegian, possessive determiners usually precede their head noun, but may occur after the head noun when the noun is in the definite form, e.g. _bilen <b>hans</b>_ "his car"
 * _<b>mitt</b> barn_ "my child"
 * _<b>våre</b> barn_ "our children"
 * _barnet <b>vårt</b>_ "our child"